nw-wind/motoMetersLight/README.md

-# motoMetersLight
+# motoMetersLite
-Moto Meters light based on one ATMega328.
+Moto Meters lite based on one ATMega328.